Her's: Members

-The band's line-up consisted of Stephen Fitzpatrick, from Barrow-in-Furness, Cumbria, England, who sang lead vocals and played guitar, and Audun Laading, from Flekkerøy, Kristiansand, Norway, who played bass guitar and sang backing vocals.
+The band's line-up consisted of Stephen Fitzpatrick, from Barrow-in-Furness, Cumbria, who sang lead vocals and played guitar, and Audun Laading, from Flekkerøy, Kristiansand, who played bass guitar and sang backing vocals.
 Fitzpatrick was also a drummer, but the band used a drum machine with both members contributing to its programming.

 History

-Fitzpatrick and Laading met at the Liverpool Institute for Performing Arts, (from which they both graduated in 2016 after three-year music degrees, being presented with their certificates by Paul McCartney at a graduation ceremony).
+Fitzpatrick and Laading met at the Liverpool Institute for Performing Arts, from which they both graduated in 2016 after three-year music degrees, being presented with their certificates by Paul McCartney at a graduation ceremony.
 Whilst still students they formed Her's in 2015, after having previously played together in the rhythm section of another Liverpool band named 'The Sundogs'.
 The duo initially formed Her's in jest, travelling around Liverpool filming comedic music videos and posting them on YouTube.

 They released their debut single, "Dorothy", on 7 April 2016.
 They performed on the 2016 Green Man Festival Rising Stage.
 A nine-track compilation titled Songs of Her's was released on 12 May 2017.
 The compilation received four stars from The Skinny.
 Writing for NME in April 2017, Thomas Smith said:

 Her's are not a group to stand still.
 Each song they produce, from the lo-fi bedroom pop power of debut track to 'Dorothy' to the duo's equally melodic take on slacker-rock on 'Marcel', sees the Liverpool-based duo shift and float between sounds.
 Never really fitting into one genre, but somehow nailing whatever they end up doing.

 The band later released their debut full-length album, Invitation to Her's, on Heist or Hit Records on 24 August 2018.
 Her's were featured on Pastes list titled "The 15 New Liverpool Bands You Need to Know in 2018".
 An acoustic performance by the band at the 2019 South by Southwest festival in Austin, Texas, US was also featured on BBC Music Introducing.
 The album includes the single "Harvey" which according to Genius, is a reference to the 1950 film Harvey.

 Equipment

-The duo were very loyal to their choice of guitar and bass.
+This duo were very loyal to their choice of guitar and bass.
 Laading used a Rickenbacker 4001 for his main bass while Fitzpatrick used a Fender Blacktop Series Jaguar HH for his main guitar.
 There were times where they did not use their main instruments live.
-During live performances, both of them used a drum machine (specifically the Novation Launchpad USB MIDI Controller for Ableton Live) hooked to a MacBook Pro.
+During live performances, both of them used a drum machine (specifically the Novation Launchpad USB MIDI Controller for Ableton Live) linked to a MacBook Pro.